LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 		head -n 24 :var:`input_R1.fastq` | grep -E "CC.GA.AT.GC.TT.CC.CG|$"
 		head -n 24 :var:`input_R2.fastq` | grep -E "TA.AC.TC.GG.TG.CC.AA.AA.CA|$"

-You’ll probably see that there are occasions where no index or primer is highlighted on a sequence.
+You'll probably see that there are occasions where no index or primer is highlighted on a sequence.
 This means there was a sequencing error.
-Look closely and you’ll see that a base is missing or inserted, or just wrong.
+Look closely and you'll see that a base is missing or inserted, or just wrong.

 Demultiplexing
 ==============

 We want to split each of these libraries up by index into a separate pair of files for each of the 12 samples, and remove the index sequences.
-We will do this using the tool :ref:`cutadapt <cutadapt>`.
+We will do this using the tool **cutadapt**.
 This versatile tool allows separating files by index and removal of these indices and primers.
 It can allow for some error in the index sequence, and can keep read pairs in sync (more on this later).

-As ever with a new tool, first cast your eye over the help, either online or buy running:
+As ever with a new tool, first cast your eye over the help, either online or by running:

 .. parsed-literal::

 	cutadapt --help

-It’s quite long, but at least read the first section.
-It’s helpful to think about exactly what our data is and what we want to do:
+It's quite long, but at least read the first section.
+It's helpful to think about exactly what our data is and what we want to do:

 * We have paired data
 * Our indices are at the beginning of the reads
-* We have multiple indices (cutadapt calls them ‘adapters’)
+* We have multiple indices (cutadapt calls them 'adapters')
 * We want to output a different file for each index

 **Cutadapt** has settings for all of these situations.
 It will allow reading two files as input, and will ensure that pairs of reads in these files are kept in sync.
-Indices at the beginning of reads are specified using ``-g`` ( ``​-G`` for the second file of reads), we can specify these multiple times, and name different adapters.
+Indices at the beginning of reads are specified using ``-g`` (or ``​-G`` for the second file of reads), we can specify these multiple times, and name different adapters.
 We also specify that the adapters are right at the beginning, with no gaps, using a ``^`` symbol.
 We can specify that we want output files depending on the combination of adapters found using the ``​-o`` and ``​-p`` options for the first and second files respectively.

 Referring to the indices.txt file, we can now construct a command that demultiplexes our Lib1.

-To avoid a mess of files, I strongly suggest returning up to the parent directory and creating a new directory.
-Call this something appropriate.
+To avoid a mess of files, :guilabel:`make sure you're in the to the parent directory, then create a new directory`.
+Call this new directory something appropriate.
 If you're unsure how to do this check the solution box below.

 .. admonition:: Solution
 	:class: toggle